MohammedAlkhrashi/TSP-USING-MST-Christofides/README.md

 python TSP_Finder.py
 ```

-You will then be prompted to enter your choices
+You will then be prompted to enter your choices either by choosing file or randomly generated example

 File Format
 -------------------
 Input = Adjancey Matrix

 To use a custom file please refer to example.txt as a guide.